davidsun0/jclass/README.md

 the JVM Specification has an equivalent Lisp object.

 There are functions to assemble and disassemble a `java-class` object to and from a `.class` file.
-Note that fields, methods, and attributes cannot be serialized or deserialized outside of a class: they require a class file's constant pool.
+As fields, methods, and attributes are part of a class, they cannot be serialized independently.

-jclass is built up in these layers:

-- `constant-pool.lisp`: handles constant resolution and byte I/O
-- `structures.lisp`: defines class, field, method, and attribute structures and how they are (de)serialized
-- `bytecode.lisp`: (dis)assembles bytecode

 ## License

-jclass is released under the MIT License.
+MIT